dipti-git/dipti-git/README.md

-### Hi there!👋  I am Dipti, currently specializing in Full Stack Development.
+### Hi there!👋  I am Dipti, currently specializing in Full Stack Javascript Development.

  My toolkit includes technologies like React, Angular, Express.js, and MongoDB, which I seamlessly integrate to build robust applications.
 On the backend, I leverage Node.js to ensure efficient data handling and processes.
 AWS is my go-to cloud platform for deploying and scaling applications.